hansonhl/antra/README.md

 $ pip install compgraph
 ```

-`compgraph` is implemented using vanilla Python 3, and basic usage doesn't depend on other packages.
+`compgraph` is implemented using vanilla Python 3, and its basic usage doesn't depend on other packages.

 To utilize `compgraph`'s batch operations, please [install `pytorch`](https://pytorch.org/get-started/locally/)

-## Basic usage
+## Basic Usage

 `compgraph` supports defining a computation graph composed of computation nodes.
 Each node is either a *leaf*, which
 serve as the input of the graph, or can be a function, which takes in the output values of other nodes as inputs, and